PeterDrake/drakepedia/README.md

 I list additional online and print resources where applicable, trying to list the most valuable ones first.
 In general, print resources go into more depth or provide a more gentle explanation.

 Some of the resources listed are online, others in books.
-If you are a member of the [Association for Computing Machinery (ACM)](https://www.acm.org/membership/membership-options) ($19/year), you have electronic access to many of these books through the [O'Reilly Learning Platform](https://learning.acm.org/e-learning/oreilly).
+If you are a member of the Association for Computing Machinery (ACM), you have electronic access to many of these books through the [O'Reilly Learning Platform](https://github.com/PeterDrake/drakepedia/blob/master/administrivia/textbooks.md).

 Questions are rated according to their difficulty:
 - :star: By the end of the course in question, you should be able to answer these questions immediately off the top of your